Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

 The above code runs without crash but it violates Liskov's Substitution Principle(LSP).
-According to Liskov's Substitution Principle(LSP), we should have been able to deal with all the objects without checking the sub-class types.
+According to Liskov's Substitution Principle(LSP), we should have been able to deal with all the objects without checking and typecasting into the sub-class types.

 # Interface Segregation Principle